NotHGM/UniPlateTracker/README.md

 ### Method 2: Docker

 This method uses the official pre-built Docker image.
-It's often faster as you don't need to install Node.js or FFmpeg on your host machine.
+It's the recommended and fastest way to get started, as you don't need to install Node.js or FFmpeg on your host machine.

 **Prerequisites:**
 *   A server with Docker and Docker Compose installed.